-It’s also important to check if is a 30-days’ notice period (unspecified) or 30 business days,’ or is it one calendar month notice period.
+It’s also important to check if is a 30-day’ notice period (unspecified) or 30 business days,’ or if is it one calendar month notice period.
 A 30-day notice period (unspecified) means – notice can be served on any day of the month and your employment contract will terminate in exactly 30 days (the 30 days will include weekends).
-A 30 business days’ means – 30 working days (excluding public holidays and weekends).
-A calendar month mean – from the 1st to the 30th/31st of the month.
+A 30 business days means – 30 working days (excluding public holidays and weekends).
+A calendar month means – from the 1st to the 30th/31st of the month.

 The confidentiality clause restricts the employees from disclosing confidential information such as trade secrets or proprietary information to third parties.

 Be careful of the restrictive clauses, they are effective post the termination of your employment and are significant for employers as they safeguard their business, clients, and other employees.